WiziShop/ng-wizi-bulma/README.md

 ````

-3. add the `nwb-app-root` tag into you app.component.html :
+Add the `nwb-app-root` tag into you app.component.html :
 ```
 <nwb-app-root></nwb-app-root>
 ```